 The meat used in the original Bucatini all’Amatriciana recipe is cured pork jowl which, I suspect may not be easy to find.
 A common and widely accepted substitute is good quality pancetta (similar to bacon.)

 - Then add the pancetta and cooked for three minutes before I added the tomatoes with juice.
 You may use crushed tomatoes instead of diced tomatoes.

-After adding the tomatoes, let it cook for one hour.
+- After adding the tomatoes, let it cook for one hour.
 It will take one hour for this sauce to achieve its perfected state of greatness.
 This sauce will not taste as good in 45 minutes.
 It needs the extra 15 minutes of cook time!

 When you have some wild beasts (a.k.a. hangry husband and kids that haven’t eaten in an hour) to feed, this savory, yet simple pasta recipe comes together in one hour.
 It will leave their tummies full and a smile on their faces!
 It is the perfect Sunday dinner!

-- 500 gr or 1 lb of Bucatini pasta
+- 1 lb Bucatini pasta

-- 5 oz of pancetta or bacon, diced
+- 5 oz of pancetta or bacon diced

-- 2- 14 oz cans of diced tomatoes with basil, garlic and oregano seasoning
+- 2- 14 oz cans of diced tomatoes with basil garlic and oregano seasoning

 - 2 tbs extra virgin olive oil

-- 3 cloves of fresh garlic, minced
+- 3 cloves of fresh garlic minced

 - Pecorino Romano grated cheese 3 tbs

-- red pepper flakes (optional)
+- red pepper flakes optional

 - salt and pepper to taste

-- 3 tbs of pasta water
+- 3 tbsp of pasta water

 - In a large frying pan on medium heat, begin to heat olive oil.
 Add garlic and simmer for 30 seconds being careful not to brown the garlic.
-Add pancetta and black pepper and cook for two minutes.
+Then, add pancetta and black pepper and cook for two minutes.
 Add tomatoes with juice.
 Cook on medium heat for 15 minutes and then turn to low heat and cook another 45 minutes, covered stirring every ten minutes.
 When sauce is finished cooking, stir in 3 tbs of pasta water.